symlex/symlex/README.md

 Models
 ------
 Symlex isn't designed for any specific database abstraction layer or model library.
 The boilerplate examples are based on MySQL, Doctrine DBAL and straightforward DAO (data access object)/model classes, that are part of the Sympathy library.
-They implement the usual CRUD functionality (create, read, update, delete) and separte SQL from model code.
-I personally prefer this approch for my own projects, since I'm not a huge fan of ORM (object-relational mapping).
+They implement the usual CRUD functionality (create, read, update, delete) and separate SQL from model code.
+I personally prefer this approach for my own projects, since I'm not a huge fan of ORM (object-relational mapping).
 It also depends on existing code and your performance expectations, which database technology and abstraction layer is right for you.

 Error Handling
 --------------